fayezzouari/Chatbot-using-llama3-streamlit/README.md

 2. Install the required Python packages:

     ```bash
-    pip install streamlit replicate groq
+    pip install streamlit groq
     ```

 3. Set up your Groq API key:

-    Replace `"your_replicate_api_token"` in the script with your actual Groq API key.
+    Replace `"your_groq_api_token"` in the script with your actual Groq API key.

 ## Usage